sebogh/panache/README.md

 ```

 Depending on the command line option `--medium`, panache would select either the
 `privatedrafthtml`-, `privatefinalhtml`- or `wikihtml`-style.
-It would compute
+It would then
-the commandline, filters and metadata for the selected style and finally call
+compute the commandline, filters and metadata for the selected style and finally
-Pandoc.
+call Pandoc.

 ## Cascading Style Definition